nicoespeon/abracadabra/README.md

 > 💡 Available as Quick Fix

-Convert a ternary expression into an if/else statement.
+Converts a ternary expression into an if/else statement.
 It reverses _Convert If/Else to Ternary_ refactoring.

 ![][demo-convert-ternary-to-if-else]